top of page

 Will I be working with other students?

-At ORA, we focus on community, team building, teamwork and collaboration.
+At ORA, we focus on supportive community, team building, teamwork and collaboration.
 There will be times when you will work individually, and there will be times when you will share and collaborate with other students.

 Can I get any type of course credit to be used toward high school graduation?